eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 see [reference implementation](https://github.com/eclipse-tractusx/sldt-digital-twin-registry)).
 These APIs should only be accessible by the Data Provider (for instance by introduction of proper access control scopes or setting `proxyMethod = false`, see [registration](#digital-twin-registry-as-edc-data-asset)).
-Delegation as backend integration pattern is more inconvenient as the DTR must process and return reproducable IDs not only for the assets but also for the AAS - this is hard to realize in a pure stateless implementation.
+Delegation as backend integration pattern is more inconvenient as the DTR must process and return reproducible IDs not only for the assets but also for the AAS - this is hard to realize in a pure stateless implementation.